UK statistics body says Sunak statement on asylum backlog could affect public trust | Politics

 Britain's statistics authority criticised Prime Minister Rishi Sunak's statement that his government had cleared a legacy backlog of asylum decisions by the end of 2023, saying it might affect "public trust" as some cases were unresolved.

-Britain's statistics authority criticised Prime Minister Rishi Sunak's statement that his government had cleared a legacy backlog of asylum decisions by the end of 2023, saying it might affect "public trust" as some cases were unresolved.
 Sunak has made "stopping the boats" one of his top five priorities and is seeking to revive a plan to send asylum seekers who arrive in Britain on small boats to Rwanda after it was blocked by the courts.
+The government said earlier this month it had met a pledge made by Sunak to clear by the end of 2023 a so-called legacy backlog of 92,000 asylum claims which were made before a June 2022 change in immigration law.

+But the opposition Labour Party disputed the government's statement, citing official statistics showing 4,537 of those asylum applicants were still awaiting an initial decision over their application as of Dec.
+28. The government said these were complex cases that required extra work, but Robert Chote, chair of the UK Statistics Authority, said the government had never previously argued that such cases should be excluded when calculating the backlog.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)